luau-lang/luau/rfcs/function-table-clone.md

 ## Summary

-Add `table.clone` that, given a table, produces a copy of that table with the same keys/values/metatable.
+Add `table.clone` function that, given a table, produces a copy of that table with the same keys/values/metatable.

 ## Motivation

 There are multiple cases today when cloning tables is a useful operation.

-When working with tables as data containers, some algorithms may require modifying the table that can't be done in place for some reason.
+- When working with tables as data containers, some algorithms may require modifying the table that can't be done in place for some reason.
-When working with tables as objects, it can be useful to obtain an identical copy of the object for further modification, preserving the metatable.
+- When working with tables as objects, it can be useful to obtain an identical copy of the object for further modification, preserving the metatable.
-When working with immutable data structures, any modification needs to clone some parts of the data structure to produce a new version of the object.
+- When working with immutable data structures, any modification needs to clone some parts of the data structure to produce a new version of the object.

 While it's possible to implement this function in user code today, it's impossible to implement it with maximum efficiency; furthermore, cloning is a reasonably fundamental operation so from the ergonomics perspective it can be expected to be provided by the standard library.